 U.S. relations with Mexico are strong and vital.
-The two countries share a 2,000-mile border with 55 active land ports of entry, and bilateral relations between the two have a direct impact on the lives and livelihoods of millions of Americans, whether the issue is trade and economic reform, education exchange, citizen security, drug control, migration, human trafficking, entrepreneurship, innovation, energy cooperation, or public health.
+The countries share a 2,000-mile border with 55 active land ports of entry.
+Bilateral relations between the two have a direct impact on the lives and livelihoods of millions of Americans, whether the issue is trade and economic development, education exchange, citizen security, drug control, migration, human trafficking, entrepreneurship, innovation, environmental protection, climate change, or public health.
 The scope of relations between the United States and Mexico is broad and goes beyond diplomatic and official relations.
-It encompasses extensive commercial, cultural, and educational ties, with $1.7 billion of two-way trade and during normal economic and health times, there are hundreds of thousands of people crossing the border legally each day.
-In addition, 1.5 million U.S. citizens live in Mexico, and Mexico is the top foreign destination for U.S. travelers.
+It encompasses extensive commercial, cultural, and educational ties.
+U.S. goods and services trade with Mexico totaled an estimated $577.3 billion in 2020.
+Mexico is currently our second largest goods trading partner with $536.7 billion in total (two way) goods trade during 2020.
+According to the Department of Commerce, U.S. exports of goods and services to Mexico supported an estimated 1.1 million jobs in 2019 (latest data available).
+In addition in 2019, hundreds of thousands of people crossed the border legally each day.
+In addition, 1.6 million U.S. citizens live in Mexico, and Mexico is the top foreign destination for U.S. travelers.

 Bilateral Economic Issues and the United States-Mexico-Canada Agreement

-Mexico is the United States’ second largest trading partner and second-largest export market (after Canada).
-In 2019, two-way trade in goods totaled $614.5 billion.
-Mexico’s exports rely heavily on supplying the U.S. market, but the country has also sought to diversify its export destinations.
-About 80 percent of Mexico’s exports in 2018 went to the United States.
-In 2019, Mexico was the second-largest supplier of foreign crude oil to the United States, as well as the largest export market for U.S. refined petroleum products and U.S. natural gas.
+Mexico is consistently among the United States’ top three trading partners and in 2020 was the United States’ second-largest export market (after Canada).
+In 2020, two-way trade in goods and services totaled $582.4 billion.
+In 2020, Mexico was the second-largest supplier of foreign crude oil to the United States, as well as the largest export market for U.S. refined petroleum products and U.S. natural gas.
 Other top U.S. exports to Mexico include machinery, electrical machinery, vehicles, mineral fuels, and plastics.
-The stock of foreign direct investment by U.S. companies in Mexico stands at $114.9 billion, while reciprocal Mexican investment in the United States was $18.7 billion in 2018.
+The stock of foreign direct investment by U.S. companies in Mexico stood at $101.1 billion in 2020 while Mexican investment in the United States was $20.8 billion in 2020.

-Mexico is a strong promoter of free trade, maintaining free trade agreements with more countries than any nation in the world, including pacts with Japan, the European Union, and many Latin American partners.
-In 2012, Mexico joined Chile, Colombia, and Peru to launch an ambitious regional economic integration effort, the Pacific Alliance, focused on liberalizing trade and investment, as well as facilitating the movement of citizens.
+Mexico is a strong promoter of trade liberalization, maintaining twelve trade agreements with 46 countries plus 32 investment promotion agreements, and nine limited economic agreements, including pacts with Japan, the European Union, and many Latin American partners.
+In 2012, Mexico, Chile, Colombia, and Peru launched the Pacific Alliance, an ambitious regional economic integration effort focused on liberalizing trade and investment, as well as facilitating the movement of citizens.

-The International Boundary and Water Commission (IBWC), created by a treaty between the United States and Mexico, is an international organization responsible for managing a wide variety of water resource and boundary preservation issues.
+The International Boundary and Water Commission (IBWC), created by a treaty between the United States and Mexico, manages a wide variety of water resource and boundary preservation issues.
 The U.S. and Mexican Sections of the IBWC work closely to distribute treaty-stipulated portions of water from the Rio Grande and Colorado River to both countries.
 The IBWC also works to mitigate and prevent cross-border flows of untreated wastewater.
-In that capacity, the U.S. Section of IBWC is one of EPA’s lead partners in planning and implementing construction of major wastewater infrastructure – particularly in the Tijuana-San Diego area – under a $300 million appropriation provided as part of the USMCA implementation act.
+In that capacity, the U.S. Section of IBWC is one of the Environmental Protection Agency’s lead partners in planning and implementing construction of major wastewater infrastructure – particularly in the Tijuana-San Diego area – under a $300 million appropriation provided as part of the USMCA implementation act.

 U.S. Security Cooperation with Mexico

-The United States leverages foreign assistance and diplomacy with Mexico to reduce the impact of illicit drugs on U.S. communities; dismantle criminal organizations; help Mexico manage migration; and improve the effectiveness of Mexico’s criminal justice to better prevent, investigate, and prosecute crime.
+Security is a shared responsibility.
+Neither country can be secure if the other is not.
+Cooperation between Mexico and the United States has never been more vital in the fight to combat the deadly threat of illicit fentanyl, heroin, and synthetic drugs.
+The United States partners with Mexico to reduce the impact of illicit drugs on U.S. communities, dismantle criminal organizations, manage migration, improve citizen security, and reduce impunity, and promote human rights and the rule of law.
 U.S.-funded training, equipment, and technical assistance complement Mexico’s own investment in building the capacity of Mexican institutions and personnel to achieve these goals.
-Because of this collaboration, the shared border is more secure, information sharing more fluid, and Mexico now has more professionally trained officials and state-of-the-art equipment to confront transnational crime.
-Cooperation between Mexico and the United States has never been more vital in the fight to combat the deadly threat of illicit fentanyl, heroin, and synthetic drugs.
+Because of this collaboration, the shared border is more secure, information-sharing is more fluid, and Mexico benefits from professionally trained officials and state-of-the-art equipment to confront transnational crime.

 Educational and Cultural Exchanges

-The United States has a robust series of educational and cultural programs with Mexico.
-These programs work with young leaders, students, civil society, and entrepreneurs.
-They provide English language learning, advance STEM education, strengthen civil society, provide exchange opportunities, and expand economic opportunity.
-They include music and sports diplomacy; the Ambassador’s Fund for Cultural Preservation; the Academy of Women Entrepreneurs (AWE) leadership programs like Jóvenes en Acción (Youth in Action); the Young Leaders of the Americas Initiative (YLAI); the Study of the U.S. Institutes (SUSI), which target indigenous and Afro-Mexican populations; and English language programs such as the Access program and English Language Fellows and Specialists.
+The United States has a robust series of educational and cultural programs with Mexico that support young leaders, students, civil society, and entrepreneurs.
+They provide English language learning, advance STEAM education, strengthen civil society, enhance security procedures, and expand economic opportunity.
+They include music and sports diplomacy; the Ambassadors Fund for Cultural Preservation; the Academy of Women Entrepreneurs; leadership programs such as Jóvenes en Acción (Youth in Action); the Young Leaders of the Americas Initiative; the Study of the U.S. Institutes program which includes courses targeting indigenous and Afro-Mexican women; and English language teaching opportunities through English Access Microscholarships, English Language Fellowships, and Specialist positions.

-The Fulbright program, initiated in Mexico in 1948, is one of the largest in the world.
-The U.S.-Mexico Binational Fulbright Program (Fulbright-Garcia-Robles) is one of the largest in the world, sending about 100 grantees in each direction and receiving approximately $5 million annually in contributions from the Governments of the United States and Mexico.
-Since the establishment of the binational Fulbright Commission in 1990 with joint U.S. and Mexican funding, more than 3,500 students on both sides of the border have received Fulbright-Garcia-Robles scholarships.
+The Fulbright program in Mexico, initiated in 1948, is one of the largest in the world.
+The U.S.-Mexico Binational Fulbright Program (Fulbright-Garcia-Robles) sends about 100 grantees in each direction and receives approximately $5 million annually in contributions from the Governments of the United States and Mexico.
+Since the establishment of the binational Fulbright Commission in 1990 with joint U.S. and Mexican funding, more than 3,500 students on both sides of the border have received Fulbright-García-Robles scholarships.
 Fulbright alumni have risen to prominent positions in Mexican business, academics, culture, and politics.

 Mexico’s Membership in International Organizations

-Mexico is a strong supporter of the United Nations and Organization of American States (OAS).
+Mexico is a strong supporter of the United Nations and a member of several other regional organizations.
 Mexico was elected to a 2021-2022 non-permanent seat on the UN Security Council and a 2021-2023 seat on the UN Economic and Social Council.
-Mexico and the United States belong to a number of the same international organizations, including the Asia-Pacific Economic Cooperation forum; Organization for Economic Cooperation and Development; International Energy Agency (IEA); International Monetary Fund; World Bank; World Trade Organization; International Maritime Organization; and the Wassenaar Arrangement on conventional arms.
-Mexico is the 2020 President pro tempore of the Community of Latin American and Caribbean States.
+Mexico and the United States belong to a number of the same international organizations, including the Asia-Pacific Economic Cooperation forum; Organization for Economic Cooperation and Development; International Energy Agency; International Monetary Fund, World Bank Inter-American Development Bank, World Trade Organization, International Maritime Organization, Organization of American States, and the Wassenaar Arrangement on conventional arms.
+Mexico is the 2020-2021 president pro tempore of the Community of Latin American and Caribbean States (CELAC).